sav-che/TL-2/Authors/Rosenvinge, (Janus) Lauritz (Andreas) Kolderup {std. Rosenvinge}.md

-> [!cite] BHL link: this entry starts at [page 894](https://www.biodiversitylibrary.org/item/103624#page/908/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 894](https://www.biodiversitylibrary.org/page/33190365) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rosenvinge, (Janus) Lauritz (Andreas) Kolderup (1858-1939), Danish botanist (algologist); Dr. phil.
-København 1888; librarian and assistant at the Botanical Garden 1886-1900; from 1895 lecturer at the University of København and from 1900 id. at the Polyteknisk Læreanstalt; professor of botany at the University 1916-1928. (*Rosenvinge*).
+København 1888; librarian and assistant at the Botanical Garden 1886-1900; from 1895 lecturer at the University of København and from 1900 id. at the Polyteknisk Læreanstalt; professor of botany at the University 1916-1928.
+**Abbreviated name**: *Rosenvinge*

 #### Herbarium and types